Csasaka19/R_credit/README.md

 - Compare the distribution of transaction amounts across different categories.
 - Identify categories with higher or lower transaction amounts.

+### Stacked Bar plot of Transaction Amount by Category:
+- The stacked bar plot shows the distinct category of items purchased by amount over a 12-month period.
+- This identifies categories with higher or lower transaction amounts.

 ### Line Plot of Transaction Frequency Over Time:
 - Show how transaction frequency changes over time (using month and year).
 - Identify trends or seasonality in transaction frequency.